pavanjatt90/Hello-first/README.md

-# Hello-first
-Test the github's collabration system

-This is branch from master commiting the readme file.
+# This is the file containing actual C language code
-Thank you.